Paxus Calta: Political activism

 Throughout the 1990s, Calta was involved in campaigns to stop nuclear power plants in 6 countries in Central Europe.
 Calta was the Chair of the international campaign commemorating the 10th anniversary of the Chernobyl disaster. and co-managed the FAIRE project (Free & Applied Internships in Renewables and Efficiency) which trained Central European activists in English language skills, campaigning and then placed them in western environmental groups as interns.
 The FAIRE project was funded by the Heinrich Böll Foundation, which is affiliated with the German Green Party.
 Hnutí DUHA invited Calta to be the lead international anti-nuclear campaigner after he left WISE.
 In 1994, Calta presented materials before the US House of Representative Subcommittee on International Development to block the Export-Import Bank of the United States from funding the Temelín reactor.

 Calta initiated the Clean Energy Brigade project in the early 1990s in the Czech Republic in which local activists installed energy saving hardware in residential homes and public buildings at materials cost in exchange for documentation of reduced energy use.
 The program was later expanded to 11 Central and East European countries and is now called the International Energy Brigades.
 In aggregate, the efficiency upgrades from this project are abating thousands of tons of CO_{2} annually.

 More recently, he campaigned against a planned new reactor at North Anna in Virginia and was arrested and jailed for protests there.
 On December 4, 2009 Calta critiqued Stewart Brand on NPR on the merits of using nuclear power to stop climate change.
 Calta served on the board of directors of the anti-nuclear group Nuclear Information and Resource Service (NIRS) from 1997 til 2010, and as the president of the board for the last 3 years.

 After the August 23, 2011, Virginia earthquake which closed down the North Anna nuclear power plant, Calta and others founded the organization "Not on Our Fault Line", for which Calta has been repeatedly a spokesperson.

 On November 30, 2011, Calta was arrested with 17 others in Charlottesville, Virginia as part of the Occupy Charlottesville protest.

 In late 2013, Calta co-founded the Point A project designed to start income sharing communities in urban centers on the East Coast of the US.
 These communities would be part of the Federation of Egalitarian Communities.
 In 2015, the Point A project launched its first new income sharing project in Washington DC called Compersia.

 On 16 January 2017, Certa presented an interactive workshop on activism at Elon University.
 His effort was to describe methods that can be used, and motivate participants to choose their own causes.
-But his perspective was slanted as un-American when critically covered by the American Lens.
-His response to their critique provides a minor insight into the substance of his character: "Appreciate being targeted".
+His perspective was described as un-American when critically covered by the business advice company American Lens.
+His response to their critique was, "Appreciate being targeted".
 In the summer of 2018, BBC 4 filmed part of their Utopia series at Twin Oaks, Calta was the principal guide.